mpatfield/homebridge-flume/.github/ISSUE_TEMPLATE/new-issue.md

 ### Please paste any relevant logs below.

 <!-- ABOUT LOGS
-   → More logging can enabled with 'Debug Logging' in the plugin settings.
-   → If you are posting an error then it is helpful for me to also see
-     the previous few lines as this can show the cause of the error.
+  → If you are posting an error then it is helpful for me to also see ...the previous few lines as this can show the cause of the error.
-   → Please enter the logs between the two ``` lines below so that the
-     logs are formatted in a way which is easier to read.
+  → Please enter the logs between the two ``` lines below so that ...the logs are formatted in a way which is easier to read.
 -->

 ```